Felicity Smoak: The Fury of Firestorm

 Felicity Smoak in The Fury of Firestorm.

 Felicity Smoak is introduced as the supervisor of a New York computer software firm.
-She first meets Firestorm in the course of one of his battles with Bug and Byte, where he inadvertently magnetizes and effectively destroys several of the computers storing the software programs in development.
-This results in millions of dollars in property damage, which threatens to ruin the software firm.
-Felicity confronts Firestorm and threatens to organize a class action lawsuit against him.
+She threatens to sue Firestorm after he inadvertently damages several computers during a battle with Bug and Byte, causing millions of dollars in property damage and threatening the firm.
 Felicity makes recurring appearances, often taking an adversarial role against Firestorm and making a point of explaining what the collateral damage of his battles cost her and other civilians.
-On one occasion, Firestorm lashes out against Felicity by transmuting her clothes to soap, a tactic he previously used on the supervillain Plastique.
-Humiliated, Felicity retaliates by filing a lawsuit against him.
+Firestorm later lashes out against Felicity by transforming her clothes into soap.
+Humiliated, Felicity sues him.

-At some point, Felicity develops a romantic relationship with Ed Raymond, unaware that Ed's son Ronnie is Firestorm.
+Felicity develops a romantic relationship with Ed Raymond, unaware that Ed's son Ronnie is Firestorm.
 When Ronnie discovers that Felicity is seeing his father, he is uncertain how to treat her due to their past interactions.
 Over time, Felicity and Ed fall in love and are married.
 After the wedding, Felicity learns Ronnie's secret identity.
-By this point, she has forgiven him for his past transgressions, although she insists on reminding him about the importance of using his superpowers in a responsible manner.
+By this point, she has forgiven him for his past transgressions, although she continues to remind him of the importance of using his superpowers in a responsible manner.

+When Ronnie Raymond is killed by Shadow Thief, Felicity is called to testify against Shadow Thief in court.
+Alongside Ed Raymond, she explains her history with Ronnie and how she learned that Ronnie had been Firestorm, choosing to make Ronnie's identity public knowledge.